rubymonsters/ruby-for-beginners/source/16-exercises/07-hashes_2.md

 es uno  dos  tres
 ```

+## Exercise 7.4

+Copy your file to a new file `cp 7_3-hashes.rb 7_4-hashes.rb` and change your
-Now, change your code so that it adds delimiters:
+code so that it adds delimiters:

 ```
 de | eins | zwei | drei